13. Negotiations to 31 January 2020

 Events March 2018 – October 2019

-On 19 March 2018, the European Commission published an updated version, outlining completed and uncompleted areas.Table 13.2 summarises the timing of the main events after March 2018.
+On 19 March 2018, the European Commission published an updated draft of the Withdrawal Agreement, outlining completed and uncompleted areas.Table 13.2 summarises the timing of the main events after March 2018.

 On 20 September, the EU leaders met informally in Salzburg , and reconfirmed the EU’s objections to the Chequers proposal.